 Testing step Runs the command(s) for our testing tool.
 This will generate the code coverage report upon running the pipeline.
 Please refer to the Codecov documentation for supported testing frameworks.
 The README of each example refers to possible frameworks that can be used.

 In general, ensure that the framework you use for testing and generating code coverage reports:

 - Produce code coverage reports in the supported file format

 - Is compatible with the programming language that your program is written in

 The commands run inside of the node Docker image:

-Once you run the pipeline the steps will create the coverage report and forward it to Codecov.
+Once you run the pipeline, the steps will create the coverage report and forward it to Codecov.

-This will allow you to view the updated coverage reports within the Codecov UI every time you make a commit and/or run the Codefresh pipeline directly.
+You can view the updated coverage reports within the Codecov UI every time you make a commit and/or run the Codefresh pipeline directly.